 Many methods are currently used for estimating genotypic and identity by descent (IBD) probabilities in human and animal pedigrees.
 Genotypic and IBD probabilities are of interest to geneticists studying the transmission of genes through complex pedigrees, where a gene might be for a genetic disorder, a molecular test or marker.
-Commonly, the genotypes of some individuals in the population are known with certainty, partially known for other individuals (in that some genotypes can be excluded), and unknown for the remainder of the population.
-Most methods for estimating genotypic and IBD probabilities are suitable for small pedigrees, but have disadvantages when applied to large and complex pedigrees, where "complex" implies the presence of many marriage and inbreeding loops.
+Commonly, the genotypes of some individuals in the population are known with certainty, partially known for other individuals (in that some genotypes can be excluded) and unknown for the remainder of the population.
+Most methods for estimating genotypic and IBD probabilities are suitable for small pedigrees, but have disadvantages when applied to large and complex pedigrees, where 'complex' implies the presence of many marriage and inbreeding loops.

 Gene dropping provides unbiased estimates, but it is only feasible for very small pedigrees.
-Methods based on peeling (e.g. ?????) provide unbiased estimates of genotypic probability for small pedigrees or pedigrees without loops.
+Methods based on peeling (e.g. Elston & Stewart, 1971; van Arendonk et al., 1989; Fernando et al., 1993; Stricker et al., 1995; Janss et al., 1995b; Kerr & Kinghorn, 1996) provide unbiased estimates of genotypic probability for small pedigrees or pedigrees without loops.
 However, exact peeling is computationally infeasible for large complex pedigrees.
-Pedigree simplification and iterative peeling are two feasible methods used for large complex pedigrees, but estimates can no longer be guaranteed to be unbiased (?).
+Pedigree simplification and iterative peeling are two feasible methods used for large complex pedigrees, but estimates can no longer be guaranteed to be unbiased (Fernando et al., 1993).

-To solve the problem, a number of Markov chain Monte Carlo (MCMC) methods have been used to estimate genotypic and IBD probabilities (e.g. ?????).
+To solve the problem, a number of Markov chain Monte Carlo (MCMC) methods have been used to estimate genotypic and IBD probabilities (e.g. Lange & Sobel, 1991; Sobel & Lange, 1993, 1996; Guo & Thompson, 1994; Janss et al., 1995a).
 These methods sample either genotypes or descent graphs.
 They can produce unbiased samples for large complex pedigrees, provided that the sampling algorithm can traverse the parameter space efficiently; however, impediments to traversing the parameter space can be severe.
-Furthermore, when there are more than two alleles at the locus, MCMC methods for sampling genotypes are not necessarily irreducible (?).
-MCMC methods which operate by sampling descent graphs need not be subject to irreducibility problems, but as noted by ?, "mixing" may be very poor.
+Furthermore, when there are more than two alleles at the locus, MCMC methods for sampling genotypes are not necessarily irreducible (Sheehan & Thomas, 1993).
+MCMC methods which operate by sampling descent graphs need not be subject to irreducibility problems, but as noted by Sobel & Lange (1996), 'mixing' may be very poor.
 Adjacent samples are highly correlated and it may be infeasible to obtain sufficient samples to guarantee estimates have a low probability of error.

 Attempts to improve the performance of descent graph sampling algorithms have focused on the correlation of adjacent samples, and on drawing legal descent graphs through genotype elimination.
-At one extreme are MCMC algorithms such as those of ? where the autocorrelation of legal candidate samples is high.
-To reduce this autocorrelation composite transmission rules have been proposed (e.g. ???), in which structured groups of elements of the descent graph are changed together.
+At one extreme are MCMC algorithms such as those of Sobel & Lange (1996) where the autocorrelation of legal candidate samples is high.
+To reduce this autocorrelation composite transmission rules have been proposed (e.g. Lange & Sobel, 1991; Sobel & Lange, 1993, 1996), in which structured groups of elements of the descent graph are changed together.
 However, changing more of the descent graph reduces the probability that the result will be legal, so more samples may be required.
-At the other extreme are methods for sampling uncorrelated descent graphs, such as those of ??.
-By applying the genotype elimination through inheritance constraint (GEIC) algorithm, all samples are legal, but the density of the samples drawn is due not only to the likelihood of the sample, but also to properties of the algorithm used to obtain the sample (the GEIC sampling density).
-While it is easy to use importance sampling or a Metropolis Hastings step to adjust for the GEIC sampling density, for pedigrees of reasonable size this adjustment results in a small number of effective samples, resulting in estimates of low accuracy.
+At the other extreme are methods for sampling uncorrelated descent graphs, such as those of Henshall et al. (1999, 2001).
+By applying the genotype elimination through inheritance constraint (GEIC) algorithm, all samples are legal, but the density of the samples drawn is due not only to the likelihood of the sample but also to properties of the algorithm used to obtain the sample (the GEIC sampling density).
+While it is easy to use importance sampling or a Metropolis-Hastings step to adjust for the GEIC sampling density, for pedigrees of reasonable size this adjustment results in a small number of effective samples, resulting in estimates of low accuracy.